Calshot Lifeboat Station: 1970–1985: early lifeboats

+The first lifeboat to be stationed at Calshot was the 40 ft Keith Nelson-type lifeboat, 40-001 Ernest William and Elizabeth Ellen Hinde (ON 1017).
+The lifeboat was a new experimental type boat, constructed from GRP, designed by T.T.
+Boat Designs Ltd., of Bembridge, and moulded by Halmatic Ltd., of Havant, for Keith Nelson Ltd., of Bembridge.
+Powered by two Thornycroft T400 6-cylinder four-stroke turbo-charged diesel engines, the lifeboat had a maximum speed of 19 knots, a cruising speed of 17 knots, and a range at cruising speed of 440 mi.
+The lifeboat was initially placed on station at Sheerness in 1969, transferred to Calshot in 1970.
+Although lacking in self-righting capability, she was viewed as a successful experiment in the use of fibreglass for lifeboats, but it was the only lifeboat of this type placed in service with the RNLI.

-In the evening of 10 January 1976, during gale force 8 to 9 winds and a choppy sea the lifeboat Ernest Williams was called to help a small motorboat which had been driven ashore on salt marsh in the Ashlett Creek channel.
-As the water was too shallow for the lifeboat, the crew of the Ernest Williams waded through the marshes, dragging the lifeboat's inflatable boarding boat while they looked for the vessel.
+On the evening of 10 January 1976, during gale force 8 to 9 winds and a choppy sea, the Calshot lifeboat was called to help a small motorboat, which had been driven ashore on salt marsh in the Ashlett Creek channel.
+As the water was too shallow for the All-weather lifeboat, the lifeboat crew waded through the marshes, dragging the inflatable boarding boat while they looked for the vessel.
 Eventually the vessel's three crewmen were located and rescued.
-The Calshot crew were awarded RNLI bronze medals for the difficult rescue.
+Peter King, John Street and Christopher Smith were each awarded the RNLI Bronze Medal for the difficult rescue.